YubicoLabs/passkey-workshop/docs/docs/architecture/architecture-at-a-glance.md

 # Architecture at a glance

 We will start by observing a high level architecture diagram of a standard passkey enabled application.
-This first diagram provides this high level overview, listing out all of the required components of our application.
+This first diagram outlines the required components of our application.
 Please note that this diagram does **NOT** include the core functionality of your application, only the components necessary for passkey and authentication/authorization related actions

 ![Passkey architecture diagram](/img/passkey_arch.jpg)